benfairless/ha-demo/README.md

 ## Testing the clusters

-*Note: It is useful to run something similar to following command to watch the cluster fail over correctly.
+*Note: It is useful to run something similar to the following command to watch the cluster fail over correctly.
 This will get a new response every 2 seconds and allow an almost real-time view of the service state.*
 ```
 $ watch curl -s http://192.168.99.10/frontend 2>/dev/null